Gabrielnero000/PBR-Playground/README.md

 * **RAM**: 8 GB DDR4 with 2666 Mhz clock.
 * **VGA**: Nvidia GTX 1050 Ti (not used yet).

-All experiments was done with the notebook in AC to maximize perfo
+All experiments was done with the notebook in AC to maximize performance.
 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!